7 Best Electronic Desk Notebooks for Digital Note-Taking

 E-ink displays use power only when changing pixels.
 A page of static notes consumes essentially zero power.
 You can leave an e-ink tablet displaying the same page for weeks without draining the battery.
 The Kindle Scribe reaches 12 weeks of reading battery life because reading means infrequent page turns.

 Active writing drains batteries faster because the screen constantly refreshes.
 But even under heavy use, e-ink devices last days or weeks between charges.
 The remarkable paper pro advertises 2 weeks of typical use.
+If you work in locations where power access is unreliable, a portable power bank for laptops and smartphones keeps your devices topped up, while a quality UPS for office protection safeguards your entire setup against power interruptions at your desk.

 LCD tablets like iPad need daily charging with regular use.
 The backlit screen consumes power continuously.
 Budget 6-10 hours of active use per charge.
 This matters if you travel frequently or work in locations without easy charging access.